 In the last twelve months insiders netted US$754k for 40000 shares sold.
 Insiders in Apollo Commercial Real Estate Finance didn't buy any shares in the last year.
 You can see the insider transactions (by individuals) over the last year depicted in the chart below.
 By clicking on the graph below, you can see the precise details of each insider transaction!

 I will like Apollo Commercial Real Estate Finance better if I see some big insider buys.
 While we wait, check out this free list of growing companies with considerable, recent, insider buying.

 Insiders at Apollo Commercial Real Estate Finance Have Sold Stock Recently

 The last three months saw significant insider selling at Apollo Commercial Real Estate Finance.
-Specifically, insiders ditched US$374k worth of shares in that time, and we didn’t record any purchases whatsoever.
-Overall this makes us a bit cautious, but it’s not the be all and end all.
+In total, Michael Salvati dumped US$380k worth of shares in that time, and we didn't record any purchases whatsoever.
+Overall this makes us a bit cautious, but it's not the be all and end all.

 Insider Ownership of Apollo Commercial Real Estate Finance

 Many investors like to check how much of a company is owned by insiders.
 Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
 From our data, it seems that Apollo Commercial Real Estate Finance insiders own 0.3% of the company, worth about US$9.7m.
 We do note, however, it is possible insiders have an indirect interest through a private company or other corporate structure.
 Overall, this level of ownership isn't that impressive, but it's certainly better than nothing!